pdevine/docs/4-admin/permissions-and-accounts.md

 Permissions specified at a lower level will override permissions set at a higher level: a user could be granted read and write access to the `field_notes` database, but denied the ability to write to the `calendar` table and to either read or write to the `supervisor_only` table.

-    User: bob
+    User: notesapp
         database "field_notes" { read: true, write: true, config: false }
             table "calendar" { write: false }
             table "supervisor_only" { read: false, write: false }

-The `calendar` table inherits `read: true` from the database level, but specifies `write: false` to make the table ready-only for Bob.
+The `calendar` table inherits `read: true` from the database level, but specifies `write: false` to make the table ready-only for `notesapp`.
 The `supervisor_only` table overrides both read and write access.
-Bob has read and write access to all other tables in the `field_notes` database, but no ability to create and drop indexes or change any table's cluster configuration.
+The `notesapp` account has read and write access to all other tables in the `field_notes` database, but no ability to create and drop indexes or change any table's cluster configuration.

 ## The grant command